Board of Directors

 Karen has 25 years of financial services experience and currently is a managing director at FTV Capital, a $1 billon growth equity firm with offices in San Francisco and New York.
 Karen manages business development, investor relations, fundraising and marketing for the firm.
 She is a member of the board of directors of one of FTV’s private company investments, Rezolve Group, a provider of technology and services to the higher education market.
 Prior to joining FTV Capital, Karen spent nearly a decade with Wells Fargo in a variety of senior marketing and product management positions.
 As head of the online financial services group marketing division, she helped Wells Fargo become the first bank in the world to implement internet banking.
 Before joining Wells Fargo, Karen held sales, trading and marketing roles at Merrill Lynch Capital Markets and Shearson Lehman Brothers in New York.
 Karen holds a BA in Economics from UCLA and a MBA from Cornell University.
 She lives in Orinda and has a son and a daughter, a former Brownie and Junior Girl Scout.
 She enjoys long distance hiking, skiing and is a master swimmer.
 Karen was an active Girl Scout from 2nd – 9th grade.

-Derek has served as a director-at-large for three years.
+Derek has served as a director-at-large for four years.
 He is a resident of McKinleyville in Humboldt County, the far northwest corner of our council.
 He is a finance and operations advisor for small and medium sized entrepreneurial companies.
 His business experience encompasses finance, operations, distribution, human resources, and information technology.
 Derek is also a principal of North Coast Adventure Centers Inc, which provides experiential adventure activities and outdoor vocational trainings.
 He is a ropes course instructor, outdoor adventure trainer, and wilderness first aid instructor.
-As a youth in England, he was a Boy Scout earning his Chief Scout’s Award.
-Today, he is actively involved in Girl Scouting in the US.
 Derek co-leads troops for his two daughters, serves as an adult learning facilitator, and residential camp director.

 Shoba Krishnan (term expires April 2014)